 So, just what kind of an effect does the application of our understanding that “Albus Dumbledore is a master Legilimens”, have upon the issue of the Occlumency lessons fiasco — which Albus freely admits was a fiasco?

 What effect does this awareness have upon our reading of Snape’s directing of that fiasco.
 We get a distinct impression at the end of the year that Snape seems to have let Albus down to some degree.
 But we don’t get the feeling that Albus was particularly put out over it.
 Somewhat regretful, yes.
 But not deeply disappointed nor seriously upset.
-And he was certainly not angry.
+And he was certainly not anything like angry.

 Could this have anything to do with the Pensieve gambit?